InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

 that should be used for any new nodes for the RKE cluster.
 See the `site-rke-machine` playbook in `rancher/cluster-prep/ansible-machine-prep`.

-Given a base machine on STFC (and a jump host (i..e the xch-bastion) you should be able to run the `site-rke-machine.yaml` playbook to initialise the base image.
+Given a base machine on STFC and a jump host (i.ee the `xch-bastion`) you should be able to run the `site-rke-machine.yaml` playbook to initialise the base image.
 This has already been done and so does not need to be done again unless you want a new base image.

 The current machine image snapshot is: -

--  `rke-k8s-base-ubuntu-docker-20.10.24`.
+-  `rke-k8s-base-ubuntu-docker-20.10.24-b`.

 The base image contains: -

--   Docker 10.20.24
+-   Docker 20.10.24
 -   NFS client
 -   A Docker Hub mirror
 -   An /etc/noquattor file to avoid automated updates